Visualizing and Summarizing Quantitative Variables

 Quantitative Variables

-We have analyzed a quantitative variable already.
-Where?
+We have already analyzed a quantitative variable in the COVID data!

 Visualizing One Quantitative Variable